Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

 and return it as a Tile with nodes and Links
 #### All Cached Tiles
     mapService.get_all_cached_tiles()
-Return all already loaded Tiles
+Returns all already loaded Tiles
 ## Data Visualisation (testing)
 After the start you have the opportunity to Visual your Links and Nodes.
 We implement a test web page under [localhost](http://http://localhost:5000/).